 The young woman was waiting perched on a thick oak branch as the pearly lavender of dusk touched the sky.
-The first sliver of the moon became the only source of light as the sun finally sank far below the horizon, and indigo blanketed the world.
+The first sliver of the moon became the only source of light as the sun finally sank far below the horizon.
 The huntress crouched in the foliage, her eyes trained on the dirt road beneath her, listening to the nightlife slowly begin to wake, trying to pick up any minute noise that would signal that they were coming.

 The path beneath her hideout led straight to the Capital where she was sure the vampires were to take their fresh bounty, the dirt worn with footprints and horseshoes from prior merchants.
 It was still early enough in the night for her to be comfortable in knowing they hadn’t passed her yet.
 She received a bird from Grayson earlier letting her know their location was still en route to the Capital.